Q1. How does democracy produce an accountable, responsive and legitimate government?

 (c) Following allegation of killing of three civilians in Gandwara in a fake encounter by Jammu and Kashmir police, an enquiry has been ordered.

-Ans: (a) (i) The challenge relates to social diversity.
-There are separate doors for dalits and Non-dalits to enter in the temple.
+(i) The challenge relates to social diversity.
+There are separate doors for Dalits and Non-Dalits to enter the temple.

-(ii) To deepen democracy, there should be law banning discrimination on account of caste, religion or other factors.
-People should also be encouraged to come forward and support to abolish this practice.
+(ii) To deepen democracy, there should be a law banning discrimination on account of caste, religion or other factors.
+People should also be encouraged to come forward and support abolishing this practice.

-(b) This relates to economic inequalities with special reference to poor condition of farmers in different states of India.
-The government should take following steps to improve their condition:
+(b) This relates to economic inequalities with special reference to the poor condition of farmers in different states of India.
+The government should take the following steps to improve their condition:

-(i) To give financial help or loans for purchase of seeds, urea etc.
+(i) To give financial help or loans for the purchase of seeds, urea etc.

-(ii) Irrigation and other facilities should be increased to avoid situation of droughts.
+(ii) Irrigation and other facilities should be increased to avoid the situation of droughts.